Tribox-Design/tribox-gatsby-website/content/work/tres-water-company/index.md

   An advocate for clean water, they are dedicated to the vision of providing clean and healthy water supplies for every Filipino consumer.
 client: Tres Water Company
-services: Brand Messaging, Brand Positioning, Brand Strategy and Brand Identity Design
+services: Brand Strategy, Brand Identity, Brand Messaging, Brand Positioning
 isHighlighted: true
 isPublishedWork: true
 ---